 Documentation

-Ucto can be used from Python through the python-ucto binding, which has to be obtained separately unless you are using LaMachine.
+Ucto can be used from Python through the python-ucto binding, which can be downloaded and installed with pip install python-ucto.